mayooear/gpt4-pdf-chatbot-langchain/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files
+# GPT-4 & Polyfact - Create a ChatGPT Chatbot for Your PDF Files

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.

-Tech stack used includes LangChain, Pinecone, Typescript, Openai, and Next.js.
-LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
-Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
+Tech stack used includes Polyfact SDK, Typescript, and Next.js.
+Polyfact is a framework that makes it easier to build scalable AI/LLM apps and chatbots.

 [Tutorial video](https://www.youtube.com/watch?v=ih9PBGVVOO4)